genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 Each class that inherits from `PagingSource` needs to override `load()` and `getRefreshKey()` functions.

 - The `load()` function gets details about the page we need to load, loads it, and returns the page with the needed meta-data.
 It also handles errors that might occur.
 - The `getRefreshKey()` method of the `PagingSource` class is used to get the key of the page that will be passed into the params for `load()` function.
-This is calculated on subsequent refreshes / invalidation of the data after the initial load.
+This is calculated on subsequent refreshes/invalidation of the data after the initial load.

 The `load()` function calls `getPagedList()` from the dao by passing in values of `limit` and `offset` from the `params`.
 We will define these parameters in `MainViewModel` while accessing data.

-If the page load was successful, we return `LoadResult.Page()` with the data and meta information for next and preivious pages if the db call was sucessful, else we return `LoadResult.Error` with the exception that occured.
+If the page load was successful, we return `LoadResult.Page()` with the data and meta information for the next and preivious pages if the db call was successful, else we return `LoadResult.Error` with the exception that occurred.

 This is basically it for the `PagingSource`!

 ## Setting up LoadStateAdapter

-The `LoadStateAdapter` is used to show the loading state of the recycler view.
+The `LoadStateAdapter` is used to show the loading state of the RecyclerView.
 Suppose a user scrolls to the bottom of the screen and the next pagination data isn't loaded yet.
-If there's no visual indiction for this, it creates confusion for the user.
+If there's no visual indication for this, it creates confusion for the user.

-`LoadStateAdapter` helps us to show the visual info on the loading state of the recycler view.
+`LoadStateAdapter` helps us to show the visual info on the loading state of the RecyclerView.
 In our case, we will show a progress bar while the next page is loading.

 To do that, create a `load_state_view.xml` layout with a progress bar like this: